-Janie Geiser is an internationally recognized experimental filmmaker and visual/theater artist, whose work is known for its recontextualization of abandoned objects, its embrace of artifice, and its sublime use of controlled superimposition.
-A Guggenheim fellow, "Geiser gives voice to the reaches of the unconscious, pointing to the abandoned splendor that exists prior to the rules of society and language." (—Holly Willis, Res, 2004).
+JANIE GEISER is an internationally recognized visual/theater artist and experimental filmmaker, whose work is known for its investigation of the emotional power of inanimate objects, its sense of mystery, and its strength of design.
+"Geiser shares with filmmakers such as Jan Svankmajer the rare ability to make children's toys and seemingly innocent objects ... resonate with the most unsettling, arcane, and adult fears.
+Better still, Geiser gives voice to the reaches of the unconscious, pointing to the abandoned splendor that exists prior to the rules of society and language."
+(Holly Willis, Res, 2004)

-Geiser is also Co-Artistic Director of Automata, an artist-run Los Angeles nonprofit dedicated to object performance, puppetry, experimental film, pre-cinema, and other lost or neglected art forms.
+Additionally, Geiser is a Co-Director of AUTOMATA, a Los Angeles nonprofit dedicated to the creation, presentation, and preservation of puppet and object performance, experimental film, pre-cinematic attractions, and other lost and neglected forms.